“I can resist everything except temptation.”

 - No, But Thanks For Asking: This is a necessary skill for simplifying during the holidays.
 People often say that “please” is the magic word.
 I disagree.
 I think the magic word is “no.” It’s incredibly powerful in protecting both your mental and physical health.
 Learning to say no is like strengthening a muscle; your ability increases with practice.
 Try it.
 If you’re invited to an event you know you won’t enjoy, decline the invitation.
 If you’re asked to take on a task that pushes you to the tipping point, politely decline.
 I’m going to teach you a magic phrase.
 I’ve used it many times, and it takes people by surprise because it’s crystal clear, yet totally polite: “No, but thanks for asking.”
 Practice it in the mirror, and say it with a smile.
 This phrase also works beautifully when someone is trying to pressure you into a food you can’t eat.

 - If You Fall Off the Wagon, Get Right Back On: So, you ate some foods you shouldn’t?
-Forgive yourself, rest up, drink some ginger tea, and re-dedicate yourself to your healing diet tomorrow.
+Forgive yourself, rest up, and re-dedicate yourself to your healing diet tomorrow.
 Don’t use it as an excuse to binge throughout the season.
 You, and your health, are worth more than that.
-Remember why you’re following the paleo lifestyle in the first place.
-Remember how you felt before going paleo.
+Remember why you’re following the paleo autoimmune protocol in the first place.
+Remember how you felt before going AIP.
 It’s okay to take a mis-step, but too many are too much.